LLNL/HPC-Tutorials/flux/section3.md

 sh-4.2$
 ```
 ### Making your job script submission self documenting
 Many resource managers allow you to put batch submission scripts in your script as comments.
 For example, in a Slurm sbatch script, you can use `#SBATCH -N 2` in your script to request two nodes in your allocation.
-Flux does not have directly analogous functionality.
+Flux does not yet have directly analogous functionality.
 If you want to include your job submission flags in your script, you can use a [heredoc](https://en.wikipedia.org/wiki/Here_document) to include the `flux mini batch` command in your script and run it directly.
 ```
 sh-4.2$ cat simplescript.sh
 #!/bin/sh